samerlahoud/tutorial-lpwan-iot/WPMC-19/technical-specs.md

 ### Power-Saving Mode (PSM)
 - After data transfer, the device monitors paging occasions until  an active timer expires
-- When the active timer expires, the device re-enters PSM and is unreachable until the next mobile-originated event
+- When the active timer expires, the device re-enters PSM and is unreachable until the next device-originated event
 - The tracking area update period is configurable on a per-device basis (up to a year)

 ## Data Transmission